mbari-org/pythia/README.md

 Pythia is a web service for generating predictions of what is seen in an image using yolov5 and a custom model.

 Web UI is provided by [CVisionAI](https://www.cvisionai.com/).
 Swagger docs will be at `http://hostname:8080/q/swagger-ui`.
+Health checks at `http://hostname:8080/q/health`

 ## Quick Start